hughlang/tweek/docs/1-basics.md

 ## Balloon bounce
 This animation shows a purple circle that expands like a balloon and becomes more transparent, before it suddenly pops and deflates while flying off and bouncing off the walls.
-More specifically, this involves chaining animations within a twin.
+More specifically, this involves chaining animations within a Tween.
 Looking at the code sample below, you can see that multiple calls to the `to()` function are interpreted as sequenced animations in the overall Tween.

 ```rust
         let mut item2 = Item::new(item_id, Shape::Circle(center_pt, 40.0))?;